MichaelCWalsh7/milestone-project-1/TESTING.md

         should be axiomatic to most users.

 -   #### Frequent User Goals
-    1. As a Frequent User, I want to easily check to see if there are any newly added projects to see.
+    1. As a Frequent User, I want to easily check to see if there are any newly added projects.
         1. The user would already be comfortable with the website layout and can easily click the 'Projects' button from anywhere on the website due to the sticky navigation bar.

     2. As a Frequent User, I want to easily check to see if there are any newly added postings to the Work History section or any other important updates to the creator's employment status.